Are you looking for the ultimate 2 days in Rome Itinerary?

 Stop 6: Relax at Palatine Hill

-For your last stop on day 1 of conquering Rome in 2 days, we recommend swinging by the Roman Forum.
-The Roman Forum is located at the center of Rome and was originally used as a public meeting place and marketplace around 500 B.C.
+For your last stop of the day, we recommend swinging by the Roman Forum.
+This historic site is located at the center of Rome and was originally used as a public meeting place and marketplace around 500 B.C.

 Day 2: Finishing Your 2 Days in Rome with The Vatican and Rome Favorites